 Recipe:

-1 cup fresh whole goat’s milk, egg yolk (available in most recipes), and study fluffy corn syrup.
+1 cup fresh whole goat’s milk, egg yolk (available in most recipes), and fluffy corn syrup.
 This mixture should be warmed to room temperature before it is fed.

 Note of Caution: